ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

 We now know enough about `tmux` to use it for our goal: launch all the VMs and connect to them with SSH.

-We'll launch a tmux session and create 4 separate windows:
+We'll launch a `tmux` session and create four windows in it:
 * a window for launching the VMs with `vmlaunch.sh` (7 panes)
 * a window for an SSH connection to the `gateway` VM
 * a window for SSH connections to `control` VMs (3 panes)